 What is capacitive sensing

-This is how the Touch Board works, but what does it really mean?
+This is how the Touch Board and the Pi Cap work, but what does it really mean?

 Capacitive sensing is a proximity sensing technology.
-It detects nearby objects by sensing that the electric field generated by a sensor (in this case one of the 12 electrodes), has been disrupted.
-It can detect anything that is conductive or that has a significantly different permittivity* than that of air, like a human body or hand.
+Capacitive sensors work by generating an electric field, and detecting nearby objects by sensing whether this field has been disrupted.
+Capacitive sensors can detect anything that is conductive or that has a significantly different permittivity than air, like a human body or hand.

-Capacitive sensing is the technology used in smartphone screens to detect touch.
-It’s also used in other situations where there’s a need to detect human touch or proximity.
-It’s also used when trying to detect something without touching it.
+Capacitive sensing is all around us.
+It’s the same technology used by smartphone screens to detect touch.
+It’s also used in other applications where there’s a need to detect human touch.
+It’s a very useful technology when detecting proximity, when trying to detect something without directly touching it.